OutSystems/docs-product/src/ref/ui-patterns/web/accordion.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Accordion UI Pattern
+summary: Advanced use cases for the Accordion UI Pattern.
 ---

-# Accordion UI Pattern Reference
+# Accordion Reference

 ## Layout and Classes